albertolalanda/new-ultrasonic-fork-for-MyMusicQoE/README.md

 ## Contributing

 If you want to contribute to this project install the application, and just listen to music and rate how you felt about the quality of the audio.
-Your ratings will be used for a report on digital audio quality and transcoders, so the songs you rate the better.
+Your ratings will be used for a report on digital audio quality and transcoders, so the more songs you rate the better.

 # Thanks